Mr-Hanks/Wiki-Application/README.md

-# infx371project3
+# Wiki-Application
-This assignment tests your understanding of PHP and interaction with MySQL.
-Your task is to create a wiki app that will also allow users to add articles.
+A wiki app that will also allow users to add articles.
+This app has register/login functionality where duplicate users cannot exist.
+Users are also able to edit the articles.
+You navigate to each article with the url (Ex. http://localhost/Wiki-Application/wiki.php?short_title=Test).
-This is a very basic PHP/MySQL application.